GluuFederation/docs-casa-prod/docs/source/developer/authn-methods/credentials-management.md

 These are summarizing methods which are called directly by Casa in different situations.
 These methods should not throw exceptions and be as performant as possible.
 Please check the javadocs.

 - `getTotalUserCreds`: The number of credentials associated to this method that the user identified by the parameter passed has currently enrolled.
-The value of this parameter will be the `inum` attribute of the user in LDAP.
+The value of this parameter will be the `inum` attribute of the user.

 - `getEnrolledCreds`: The list of credentials a user has currently enrolled.
 Very basic data is required, see class `org.gluu.casa.credential.BasicCredential`.
 This method is called for every authentication method enabled in Casa when a user hits the home page of the application.

-These methods will probably require you to read LDAP data.
+These methods will probably require you to read data from the underlying database.
 The same goes when saving a credential for its enrollment.
 We will cover this aspects in "[Credentials retrieval](#credentials-retrieval)" section.

 Interface `AuthnMethod` does not expose an "add" credential Java method since mechanisms for enrollment are varied and usualy demand several steps for completion which are far from being homogeneous.